JustinDPerkins/File-Storage-Security-C1/README.md

-# Cloud One - File Storage Security Plugins
+# Cloud One - File Storage Security Plugins.

 This repo contains plugins to leverage with Trend Micro Cloud One - File Storage Security